SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

    scrttv overview

-   An example of scrttv and the dialog window to assoicate picks to new origins.
+   An example of scrttv and the dialog window to associate picks to new origins.
    Tabs: Enable/Disable; Amplitude: mean and maximum;
    Stream: station, network, sensor location and channel code;
    Filter: filter applied traces; Status = connection status to messaging.